How to make money from social media

 Use affiliate links

-This is slightly similar to promoting a brand, except you specifically need your followers to click on a link and make a sale to earn commission.
+Affiliate marketing is a form of passive income that's similar to promoting a brand, except you specifically need your followers to click on a link and make a sale to earn commission.

 For example, if you’re promoting a hotel, you need your followers to click the link and make a booking at the hotel – then you’ll earn a share of the profit.